mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Policy Context {#PolicyContext}

-A Local and a Remote is not necessarily enough to establish a Message Carrier between two endpoints.
-For instance, an application may require or prefer certain transport features (see {{I-D.ietf-taps-transports}}) in the transport protocol stacks used by the Transients underlying the Carrier; it may also prefer Paths over one interface to those over another (e.g. WiFi access over LTE when roaming on a foreign LTE network, due to cost).
-These policies are expressed in a Policy Context bound to an Association.
-Multiple policy contexts may be active at once; e.g. a system Policy Context expressing administrative preferences about interface and protocol selection, an application Policy Context expressing transport feature information.
-The expression of policy contexts and the resolution of conflicts among Policy Contexts is currently implementation-specific; note that these are equivalent to the Policy API in the NEAT architeture {{NEAT}}.
+The Policy Context describes preferences for, and restrictions on, how to configure Transients to support communication between a Local and a Remote over one or more Paths between endpoints.
+For instance, an application may require, or prefer to use, certain features (see {{I-D.ietf-taps-transports}}) of the transport protocol stacks used by the Transients underlying the Carrier.
+Alternatively, it might also prefer Paths over one interface to those over another (e.g., WiFi access over LTE when roaming on a foreign LTE network, due to cost).

+These policies are expressed in the Policy Context(s) that are bound to the Association.
+Multiple policy contexts can be active at once.
+For example, a system Policy Context can express the administrative preferences around network interface and protocol selection, while an application Policy Context expresses preferences for use of different transport services.
+Expression of policy contexts and the resolution of conflicts among Policy Contexts is currently implementation-specific (the Policy API in the NEAT architecture {{NEAT}} provides an example of how this can be done).

 ## Transient